 Over 100,000 Guyanese residents of the USA have already become United States citizens through the process of naturalization.
 The rest will become citizens upon fulfilling the statutory requirements of naturalization.
 The overwhelming majority of these individuals support the incorporation of Guyana into the USA.

 - The people of Guyana would be fully self-governing with their rights secured under the United States Constitution, which would be the the supreme law and have the same force and effects as in other states of the Union;

-- The sovereign State of Guyana would be in permanent union with the United States, and powers not delegated to the Federal Government or prohibited to the States by the United States Constitution would be reserved to the people of Guyana or the State Government;
+- Guyana would be in permanent union with the United States, and powers not delegated to the Federal Government or prohibited to the States by the United States Constitution would be reserved to the people of Guyana or its government;

 - United States citizenship for those born in Guyana would be guaranteed, protected and secured in the same way it is for all United States citizens born in the other states;

-- Residents of Guyana would have equal rights and benefits as well as equal duties and responsibilities of citizenship, including payments of Federal taxes, as those in the several States;
+- Residents of Guyana would have equal rights and benefits as well as equal duties and responsibilities of citizenship as those in the several States;

 - Guyana would be represented by two members in the United States and would be represented in the House of Representatives proportionate to the population;

 - United States citizens in Guyana would be enfranchised to vote in elections for the President and Vice-President of the United States;

 - The borders and territory of Guyana would remain unchanged;

 - The end of Guyana’s prohibitively high import tax;